Helping Children During Immunizations

 If you have questions or concerns about immunizations, speak to your health care provider or call 8-1-1 to speak to a registered nurse anytime, every day of the year.

-• See that your baby has a good nap 2 to 4 hours before the immunization is given.
+• See that your baby has a good nap 2 to 4 hours before getting the vaccine.

-• Feed your baby 1 to 2 hours before the immunization is to be given.
+• Feed your baby 1 to 2 hours before the shot.

 • Wrap your older baby snugly in a blanket, offer a pacifier, or hold and soothe him or her.